Scriptio continua: Decline

 Over time, the current system of rapid silent reading for information replaced the older, slower, and more dramatic performance-based reading, and word dividers and punctuation became more beneficial to text.
 Though paleographers disagree about the chronological decline of scriptio continua throughout the world, it is generally accepted that the addition of spaces first appeared in Irish and Anglo-Saxon Bibles and Gospels from the seventh and eighth centuries.
 Subsequently, an increasing number of European texts adopted conventional spacing, and within the thirteenth and fourteenth centuries, all European texts were written with word separation.

 When word separation became the standard system, it was seen as a simplification of Roman culture because it undermined the metric and rhythmic fluency generated through scriptio continua.
 In contrast, paleographers today identify the extinction of scriptio continua as a critical factor in augmenting the widespread absorption of knowledge in the pre-Modern Era.
-By saving the reader the taxing process of interpreting pauses and breaks, the inclusion of spaces enables the brain to comprehend written text more rapidly.
-Furthermore, the brain has a greater capacity to profoundly synthesize text and commit a greater portion of information to memory.
+By saving the reader the taxing process of interpreting pauses and breaks, the inclusion of spaces could enable the brain to comprehend written text more rapidly.
+Furthermore, the brain could have a greater capacity to profoundly synthesize text and commit a greater portion of information to memory.

-Scriptio continua is still in use in Thai script, other Southeast Asian abugidas: (Burmese, Lao, Khmer, Javanese, Balinese, Sundanese script), and in languages that use Chinese characters (Chinese and Japanese).
-However, modern vernacular Chinese differentiates itself from ancient scriptio continua through its use of punctuation, although this method of separation was borrowed from the West only in the 19th and 20th centuries.
+Scriptio continua is still in use in Thai script, other Southeast Asian abugidas (Burmese, Lao, Khmer, Javanese, Balinese, Sundanese script), and in languages that use Chinese characters (Chinese and Japanese).
+However, modern vernacular Chinese differentiates itself from ancient scriptio continua through its use of punctuation, although this method of separation already existed but was rarely used and subseqently reintroduced and borrowed from the West in the 19th and 20th centuries.
 Before this, the only forms of punctuation found in Chinese writings were marks to denote quotes, proper nouns, and emphasis.
 Modern Tibetic languages also employ a form of scriptio continua; while they punctuate syllables, they do not use spacing between units of meaning.